bitfocus/companion-module-generic-emberplus/companion/HELP.md

 This is a generic ember plus module - successful use of this tool requires use and familiary with Ember Plus Viewer or a similar tool to identify the Ember Paths, and types, to be monitored and controlled.

-The module only supports connection via TCP
+The module only supports connection via TCP.

 ## Configuration

 #### Bonjour

 Some devices support mDNS announcements according to the Ember Plus [specification](https://github.com/Lawo/ember-plus/blob/master/documentation/Ember%2B%20Service%20Discovery.pdf).

-The module should discover.
-Otherwise device IP and Port can be manually entered.
+The module should discover these, otherwise device IP and Port can be manually entered.

 #### Matrix Control